travelgateX/documentation-site/content/hotelx/concepts/ranking.md

 On this page, you will learn how to manage content data such as hotels, boards, categories, etc. in your site.
 Hotel Content operations allow changes to be made into static methods on HotelX, so that hotels can be divided into different rankings or priorities in order to facilitate the mapping process.

 The main goal of this process is to create a hotel ranking and divide the whole portfolio in order to make the hotel list more manageable.
-Each classification or sub-list responds to specific commercial criteria, such as direct contracting hotels, the best offers, the best sales, etc
+Each classification or sub-list responds to specific commercial criteria, such as direct contracting hotels, the best offers, the best sales, etc.

 Once the hotel ranking file/s have been uploaded, the static hotel list method can filter hotels according to this ranking.
 In order to set up hotel ranking lists you must upload a file in csv format using a specific name to identify the ranking in your organisation's FTP.